ga-wdi-lessons/js-oojs-classes/readme.md

 ### Overview (10 minutes / 0:35)

-To follow along, open up a new JS tab for [repl.it](https://repl.it/languages/javascript).
-Use that workspace to test out our code.

 It's so common that we need to make objects with similar properties and methods that programming languages usually have some features to help with this.

 In Javascript, ES6 provides a feature called **classes** to accomplish this.
 A class serves as a **blueprint** for instantiating new objects.